 5 Essential Life Skills for Young Adults to Succeed

 Five essential life skills topics are covered in our trauma-informed program.
 We’ve also mapped additional topics to Maslow’s Hierarchy to ensure a holistic approach to covering life skills.
-Here are the 5 main topics covered:
+Here are five main topics covered:

 Being placed in foster care is a traumatic experience.
 These youth often experience traumas before and after being placed in foster care.
 A key life skill to overcome difficulties and rise above is learning resilience.